crabvk/bar-protonmail/README.md

 ## Use

-First you need to authenticate the client:
+First, you need to authenticate the client:

 ```sh
 bar-protonmail auth